Coke (fuel)

-Coke is a grey, hard, and porous coal-based fuel with a high carbon content and few impurities, made by heating coal or oil in the absence of air—a destructive distillation process.
-It is an important industrial product, used mainly in iron ore smelting, but also as a fuel in stoves and forges when air pollution is a concern.
+Coke is a grey, hard, and porous coal-based fuel with a high carbon content.
+It is made by heating coal or petroleum in the absence of air.
+Coke is an important industrial product, used mainly in the smelting of iron ore, but also as a fuel in stoves and forges.

 The unqualified term "coke" usually refers to the product derived from low-ash and low-sulphur bituminous coal by a process called coking.
-A similar product called petroleum coke, or pet coke, is obtained from crude oil in oil refineries.
+A similar product called petroleum coke, or pet coke, is obtained from crude petroleum in petroleum refineries.
 Coke may also be formed naturally by geologic processes.
+It is the residue of a destructive distillation process.